 London Banking Tour

 The city of London is one of the world’s leading international financial centers.
-Hundreds of financial institutions from all over the world have settled in one square mile that accommodates over 500 banks.
+Hundreds of financial institutions from all over the world have settled in one square mile.
 It is an enormous attraction for everyone interested in Banking and Investment Banking in particular.
 Find out what investment banking is all about by searching this page.

 Working for an Investment Bank is not in any way comparable to any other job.
 It means total dedication to your job and it absorbs a lot of time and effort.
 But the advantages are obvious and the honor of working for an investment bank is significant.
 It is a career choice that will pay off for the rest of your professional life.